3/14/2025

 Matt Diamond

 Thank you, Jeff, and good morning, everyone.
-Q4 2024 revenue for our America's business increased 18% and adjusted net revenue increased 5% -over-year in constant currency.
+Q4 2024 revenue for our America's business increased 18%, and adjusted net revenue increased 5% year-over-year in constant currency.
 We reported Q4 2024 adjusted EBITDA of $0.5 million, an increase from last year's adjusted EBITDA of $0.2 million.
-Q4 2024 revenue for our Asia Pacific business decreased 10% while adjusted net revenue increased 6% -over-year in constant currency.
-This contrast is attributable to a decline at a large MSP client where, as a reminder, adjusted net revenue margins are significantly lower than those of our RPO accounts.
-In Q4 2024 we reported adjusted EBITDA of $0.9 million, which was flat versus adjusted EBITDA of $0.9 million a year ago.
-Q4 2024 revenue for our AMIA business increased 7% versus the prior quarter in constant currency and adjusted net revenue increased 5%.
+Q4 2024 revenue for our Asia-Pacific business decreased 10%, while adjusted net revenue increased 6% year-over-year in constant currency.
+This contrast is attributable to a decline at a large MSP client, where, as a reminder, adjusted net revenue margins are significantly lower than those of our RPO accounts.
+In Q4 2024, we reported adjusted EBITDA of 0.9 million, which was flat versus adjusted EBITDA of 0.9 million a year ago.
+Q4 2024 revenue for our EMEA business increased 7% versus the prior quarter in constant currency, and adjusted net revenue increased 5%.
 Our Q4 2024 adjusted EBITDA was $0.2 million compared to adjusted EBITDA of $0.6 million in the fourth quarter of 2023.
-Turning to some additional financial details, day sales outstanding was 51 days at December 31, 2024 compared to 56 days at September 30, 2024.
-The company generated $1.5 million of cash flow from operations during the fourth quarter of 2024 compared to $3.3 million of cash flow from operations in the fourth quarter of 2023.
+Turning to some additional financial details, base sales outstanding was 51 days at December 31, 2024, compared to 56 days at September 30, 2024.
+The company generated $2.0 million of cash flow from operations during the fourth quarter of 2024, compared to $3.3 million of cash flow from operations in the fourth quarter of 2023.
 We ended the year with $17.7 million in cash, including $0.7 million of restricted cash.
-In connection with our acquisition activity in recent years, our balance sheet as of December 30, 2024 reflects $5.7 million of goodwill and $2.5 million of net amortizable and tangible assets.
-The company's working capital excluding cash was $11.9 million compared to $12.0 million at December 31, 2023.
+In connection with our acquisition activity in recent years, Our balance sheet as of December 30, 2024, reflects $5.7 million of goodwill and $2.5 million of net amortizable intangible assets.
+The company's working capital, excluding cash, was $11.9 million compared to $12.0 million at December 31, 2023.
 I'll now turn the call over to Jake to discuss our RPO business.

 speaker

 Thank you, Matt, and good morning.
 Although we faced many challenges in 2024 that were largely out of our control, our business is better positioned for growth today than ever before.
-We restructured our organization and streamlined our operations including our sourcing, screening and onboarding procedures.
-During the year, we invested $3.4 million in sales, marketing and technology above maintenance levels to enhance our future growth.
-We have also enhanced our -to-market strategy by expanding our service offerings to existing and prospective clients alike.
+We restructured our organization and streamlined our operations, including our sourcing, screening, and onboarding procedures.
+During the year, we invested $3.4 million in sales, marketing, and technology above maintenance levels to enhance our future growth.
+We have also enhanced our go-to-market strategy by expanding our service offerings to existing and prospective clients alike.
 In 2024, we made multiple strategic hires with a focus on further enhancing our geographical reach and service offerings.
-We recently launched our digital division and hired Stephanie Edwards as Chief Digital Officer to revolutionize our digital capabilities and enterprise strategies to deliver innovative, efficient, cost-effective and high-quality talent solutions to our clients worldwide.
-Despite the challenging global talent environment, we continue to consistently deliver -in-class service to a growing number of clients on a global scale.
-For the full year, we secured approximately $56 million of adjusted net revenue from renewals and extensions at existing clients plus approximately $27 million in new local wins.
-Our efforts are evident and by a myriad of recognitions that we are proud to have received, including the 16th consecutive year ranking among the -R-Y Today magazine's Baker Dozen list of top enterprise RPO providers, the 12th consecutive year as a top RPO provider in APAC and the 8th consecutive year as a top RPO provider in EMEA.
-I'll now turn the call back over to Jeff for
+We recently launched our digital division and hired Stephanie Edwards as Chief Digital Officer to revolutionize our digital capabilities and enterprise strategies to deliver innovative, efficient, cost-effective, and high quality talent solutions to our clients worldwide.
+Despite the challenging global talent environment, we continue to consistently deliver best in class service to a growing number of clients on a global scale.
+For the full year, we secured approximately $56 million of adjusted net revenue from renewals and extensions at existing clients, plus approximately $7 million in new logo wins.
+Our efforts are evident by a myriad of recognitions that we're proud to have received, including the 16th consecutive year ranking among the HRO Today magazine's Baker Dozen list of top enterprise RPO providers, the 12th consecutive year as a top RPO provider in APAC, and the 8th consecutive year as a top RPO provider in EMEA.
+I'll now turn the call back over to Jeff for some closing remarks.

 speaker